JuliaAstroSim/PhysicalParticles.jl/docs/src/manual/PVector.md

 ### More types, more possibilities

-`T<:Union{Number, Quantity}` gives us a whole world to try out new vector operations.
+`T<:Number` gives us a whole world to try out new vector operations.
 As we mentioned above, the build-in type operation and promotion schemes have guaranteed most of operations would be correct:
 ```julia
 julia> a = PVector(1.0, 1.0, 1.0) * im
 PVector{Complex{Float64}}(0.0 + 1.0im, 0.0 + 1.0im, 0.0 + 1.0im)